-- (i) Chemicals covers the chemical trading business and provision of water treatment solutions using microbial and/or chemicals. - (ii) Printing related covers the paper management related activities including outstanding and new sales orders that were received in respect of the Printing Business which were outsourced to other printers to produce on behalf of the Group. - (iii) Investment covers the investment business.
+- (i) Chemicals covers the chemical trading business and provision of water treatment solutions using microbial and/or chemicals. - (ii) Printing related covers the printing management and paper management related activities. - (iii) Investment covers the investment business.

 There are no operating segments that have been aggregated to form the above reportable operating segments.